Table of Contents[Hide][Show]

 A Change in the Definition of Disability

-After 24 months of benefits, many policies shift from an own occupation standard to an any occupation standard.
+After 24 months of benefits, many policies shift from an own occupation standard to any occupation.
 Reliance Standard frequently relies on this transition to terminate claims.

 Vague Denial Letters